Alexander Cartellieri: War years

 In the end the First World War lasted for more than four years.
 During that time "war journalism" became a major media growth sector in Germany.
 It was a sector to which, in the judgement of one twenty-first century historian, roughly half of Germany's Medievalist professors contributed.
-Alexander Cartellieri was one of those historians whose underlying attitudes were transformed permanently by war and by the crisis-strewn early years of the republican government which followed.
+Alexander Cartellieri was one of those historians whose underlying attitudes were transformed permanently by First World War and by the crisis-strewn early years of the republican government which followed.
 According to Matthias Steinbach, Cartellieri underwent an "interior change into an embittered nationalist, content to squander intellectual and heuristic energies in the fight against the enemy and, later, against the Versailles peace treaty".
 Steinbach also highlights a hardening and militarization of the diary entries during the first months of the war.
 Each reported victory by German troops is celebrated in the diaries.
 Cartellieri seems to be dreaming of a return to the pre-1806 Holy Roman Empire.
 Steinbach finds that this contrasts starkly with a speech Cartellieri had delivered in June 1914 in his capacity as university prorector, in which he had characterised France and Germany as "siblings at odds over an inheritance" and urged students to "recognise no frontier-posts in the intellectual struggle, but to set out boldly in order to conquer the non-destructive realm of knowledge".
 He had stressed back in 1914 that it had "never been the German way [to] transfer harsh political differences into the spiritual and personal spheres".
 That approach had changed by October 1914, when in an address to a student audience he asserted that military and economic armaments were not sufficient: intellectual Germany must also work for victory: "The victory of German arms shall open up new paths for the triumph of German ideas".
 Even though he had steeped himself in French culture for decades, in November 1916 he was writing of "France's thirst for revenge [over 1871]" which the neighbouring superpower wanted to quench at Germany's expense.